ad0x99/play-with-data-structures-and-algorithms/js-data-structures-and-algorithms/README.md

 - [Sorting Algorithms Animations](https://www.toptal.com/developers/sorting-algorithms)
 - [Visualgo - Sorting Algorithms](https://visualgo.net/en/sorting)

+### Sorting Stability

+- In sorting algorithms, stability refers to whether the algorithm preserves the original order of elements with equal keys (sorting criteria) during the sorting process.

+- Stable Sorting Algorithm: A sorting algorithm is considered stable if, for any two elements a and b in the original array, where a appears before b and they both have the same key value (the value used for sorting), then a will also appear before b in the sorted output array.
+In simpler terms, a stable sorting algorithm maintains the relative order of elements with the same sorting value.

+- Unstable Sorting Algorithm: An unstable sorting algorithm might not preserve the original order of elements with equal keys.
+The order of such elements in the sorted output might be different from their order in the original array.

 ## Data Structure Introduction

 - A data structure is a storage that is used to store and organize data.
 It is a way of arranging data on a computer so that it can be accessed and updated efficiently.